breatheco-de/content/src/content/lesson/what-is-learnpack.md

 ---

-Throughout this course, you will see here and there the word "LearnPack".
+At 4Geeks.com, you will see the word "LearnPack" here and there.
 You will use LearnPack A LOT to practice coding tutorials and small exercises.
-This article is an attempt to explain what it is and how to use it, so you can run all the tutorials smoothly.
+This article explains what it is and how to use it so you can run all the tutorials smoothly.

 ## What is LearnPack?

-LearnPack is a package manager for interactive tutorials and exercises.
-It's like `Coursera.com`, but only for coding.
+LearnPack is a tool designed by 4Geeks to teach and learn coding-related skills with interactive, as well as auto-graded and AI-enabled tutorials and exercises.
+It acts as a package manager for educational content, similar to platforms like npm, brew, etc. but exclusively for technical educational packages.

 ### What makes LearnPack so unique?

-Instead of watching a video or reading an article, LearnPack will present small challenges incrementally; each one will be auto-graded for instant feedback and a video tutorial solution (sometimes).
+Instead of watching a video or reading an article, LearnPack presents small challenges incrementally; each one is auto-graded for instant feedback and a video tutorial solution (sometimes).

 > This is the best way to learn coding-related skills.